a00287475/Applied-activity-4/README.md

 TC-FUNC-03	Test profile selection functionality after login	User is logged in, and profile selection page is visible.
     1. Locate the first profile icon.
     2. Click on the profile icon.
 User is successfully navigated to the main Netflix dashboard corresponding to the selected profile.
+TC-FUNC-05	Test navigation to Movies page after profile selection	User is logged in and has selected a profile.
+Movies page link is available.
+  1. Locate the Movies page link.
+  2. Scroll to the link.
+  3. Click the link.
+  4. Wait for navigation to complete.
+  5. Check the URL.
+User is successfully navigated to the Movies page.

 ### Usability and Accessibility Test Cases
 Test Case ID	Description	Preconditions	Test Steps	Expected Result